-Board-certified ophthalmologists Dr. Allison Young and Dr. Teresa Whitney offer a variety of treatment options for common eyelid conditions, including minor surgery.
+Board-certified ophthalmologists Dr. Allison Young and Dr. Jana Waters offer a variety of treatment options for common eyelid conditions, including minor surgery.
 Our skilled surgeons have years of diverse training and experience in the diagnosis and removal of annoying growths, like styes and chalazions.
 These lumps and bumps are very common but can cause great irritation and even impair vision, depending on their size and location on the eyelid.
 If you have an eye lesion that is causing pain or compromising your vision, call Stone Oak Ophthalmology Center in San Antonio, TX today.
 We will be happy to set up an exam so you can get the care you need.

 Common Eyelid lesions

 Our compassionate team at Stone Oak Ophthalmology Center has helped restore the optical health of countless patients and has extensive experience in treating a wide variety of mild to severe eye conditions.
 Chalazions and styes are the most common types of eye lesions, but these can be difficult to diagnosis because they are very similar in appearance.
 We will take our time to properly examine your condition and determine the best form of treatment, but the main differences between these are:

 Chalazion: This is a cyst-like bump that grows within the eyelid, which is usually the result of a blocked or inflamed oil gland.
 It can develop gradually but can eventually become a pea-sized bump near the lash line, which can blur vision and cause great discomfort.
 Although the lesion itself isn't usually painful or contagious, the location is what causes irritation and sensitivity.